Tuesday, June 23, 2015

 http://halfwindsorfullthrottle.blogspot.com/2015/02/astoria-coffee.html

-They serve fair-trade organic coffees (including pour-over) & teas.
-The roast/grind dates are handwritten on each bag.
-Friendly baristas...
+They serve fair-trade organic coffees (including pour-over) and teas.
+The roasting/grind dates are handwritten on each bag.
+The baristas could be friendlier, but some are okay even when they are silent...

-Their rotating menu of savories & sweets come from small-batch makers and from Ceci-Cela, a patisserie in NoLIta NYC (whose carrot bread is moistly divine!)
-The friendly & efficient service is unsurpassed.
-There is also enjoyable "people watching".
+Their menu of savories & sweets comes from small-batch makers and from Ceci-Cela: a patisserie in NoLIta.
+There is enjoyable "people watching".

 *[FYI, further south on 30th Street showcases some interesting homes: an Art Deco private townhouse is 3 doors away from historic home with a front porch].